Fibonacci Sequences of 1D, 2D Words: Enumerating and Locating the Factors of the Fixed Points: Concluding Remarks

 The knowledge of all the subwords of an infinite word would be very useful to analyse the characteristics of the word.
 Though any sort of analysis like periodicity, factor complexity is tricky in $2D$ words, $2D$ Fibonacci words with their simple and elegant structure are pliable for exploring their properties.
 In this paper we have enumerated the subwords of the $2D$ infinite Fibonacci word, $f_{\infty,\infty}$, in a few possible ways.
 The location of the occurrences of these subwords are also found out.

 Suffix tree is an important tool used for pattern matching and dictionary searching \cite{Crochbook:2007, Smyth:2003}.
 Again, there are some limitations while extending this tool for $2D$ words \cite{Giancarlo:1999}.
 But the relatively simpler structure of $f_{\infty,\infty}$ may help us to develop one for $2D$ words of similar type.
 Also, variations attempted in the generation of the Fibonacci sequence \cite{Swain:2017} lead to variants of $1D$\:/\:$2D$ Fibonacci words \cite{Jishe:2011}.
 We might start exploring these directions.
+One more compelling direction of work can be towards estimating the factor complexities of $f_{\infty;a,b}$ ($W_{\infty,\infty;a,b,c,d}$, respectively,) when the length of $u$ and $v$ are not equal in $f_{\infty;u,v}$ (when the sizes of $u$,$v$,$w$,$x$ are not equal in $W_{\infty,\infty;u,v,w,x}$, respectively).